DraconMarius/chaos-tarot/README.md

 #### This MERN Application utilizes the OpenAI API endpoints along with MaterialUI, Apollo graphQL Server, and MongoDB to create an AI generated reading and image and store it in a database.

-[Click here for a link to the deployed app!](https://chaos-tarot.herokuapp.com)
+[Click here for a link to the deployed app!](https://chaos-tarot.herokuapp.com) *please note that this is hosted on a heroku eco server, it goes idle often.
+Appreciate you patience when loading up the demo*

 ![demo.gif](https://res.cloudinary.com/dbjhly3lm/image/upload/v1681946376/demo_cmrgtx.gif)

 ### Usage

 To run a developmental server of this application, please clone this repo to your local Machine.